-During the first quarter of fiscal year 2022, we recognized income of approximately \$2.0 million compared to income of approximately \$0.6 million for the first quarter of fiscal year 2021, from our equity investment in Big River.
-Big River has interests in four ethanol production plants that shipped approximately 428 million gallons in the trailing twelve months ended April 30, 2022 and has an effective ownership of ethanol gallons shipped for the same period of approximately 371 million gallons.
+During the second quarter of fiscal year 2022, we recognized income of approximately \$3.6 million compared to income of approximately \$1.8 million for the second quarter of fiscal year 2021, from our equity investment in Big River.
+We recognized income of approximately \$5.5 million during the first six months of fiscal year 2022 compared to income of approximately \$2.4 million during the first six months of fiscal year 2021.
+During the second quarter of 2022, COVID-19 relief grants from the U.S. Department of Agriculture (USDA) received by Big River contributed \$1.6 million to the increase in income we recognized in 2022.
+Big River has interests in four ethanol production plants that shipped approximately 429 million gallons in the trailing twelve months ended July 31, 2022 and has an effective ownership of ethanol gallons shipped for the same period of approximately 372 million gallons.
 Big River's operations also include agricultural elevators.
 Due to the inherent volatility of commodity prices within the ethanol industry, we cannot predict the likelihood of future operating results from Big River being similar to historical results.

-Interest and other income was approximately \$174,000 for the first quarter of fiscal year 2022 versus approximately \$43,000 for the first quarter of fiscal year 2021.
-Interest income increased as yields on our excess cash increased in the first quarter of fiscal year 2022 compared to the first quarter of fiscal year 2021.
+Interest and other income was approximately \$8.2 million for the second quarter of fiscal year 2022 versus approximately \$39,000 for the second quarter of fiscal year 2021.
+Interest and other income was approximately \$8.4 million for the first six months of fiscal year 2022 versus approximately \$82,000 for the first six months of fiscal year 2021.
+During the second quarter of 2022, the Company's consolidated plants received COVID-19 relief grants from the USDA totaling approximately \$7.8 million based on reduced production in 2020.
+The remaining increase is due to an increase in interest income as yields on our excess cash increased in the second quarter and first six months of fiscal year 2022 compared to the second quarter and first six months of fiscal year 2021.

-As a result of the foregoing, income before income taxes was approximately \$8.8 million for the first quarter of fiscal year 2022 versus approximately \$10.2 million for the first quarter of fiscal year 2021.
+As a result of the foregoing, income before income taxes was approximately \$19.2 million for the second quarter of fiscal year 2022 versus approximately \$9.8 million for the second quarter of fiscal year 2021.
+Income before income taxes was approximately \$28.0 million for the first six months of fiscal year 2022 versus approximately \$20.0 million for the first six months of fiscal year 2021.